GoogleCloudPlatform/backlogged-pinball-backend/codelab/index.md

 * Chrome web browser
 * A Gmail account
 * A Cloud Project with billing enabled
-* Gemini CodeAssist enabled for your Cloud Project
+* Gemini Code Assist enabled for your Cloud Project

 This lab is targeted to developers of all levels, including beginners.
 Although the available sample applications are in the Python and JavaScript languages, you don't need to be familiar with them specifically in order to understand what's going on.